 - Please refrain from smoking on the day of your procedure to comply with anesthesia requirements.
-If you are a smoker, it is important that you avoid smoking before your procedure. - Asthma patients: please bring your inhaler with you. - 4 HOURS BEFORE YOUR PROCEDURE - NOTHING BY MOUTH - NOTHING TO EAT OR DRINK UNTIL AFTER YOUR PROCEDURE - NO GUM OR HARD CANDY - YOU MAY BRUSH YOUR TEETH BUT DO NOT SWALLOW - Do NOT WEAR ANY JEWELRY TO YOUR PROCEDURE.
-The facility is not responsible for any personal items that are misplaced or lost. - If your procedure requires sedation, a driver (age 18 or over) must accompany you to your appointment.
+If you are a smoker, it is important that you avoid smoking before your procedure. - Asthma patients: please bring your inhaler with you. - 6 HOURS BEFORE YOUR PROCEDURE - NOTHING BY MOUTH - NOTHING TO EAT OR DRINK UNTIL AFTER YOUR PROCEDURE - NO GUM OR HARD CANDY - O YOU MAY BRUSH YOUR TEETH BUT DO NOT SWALLOW - If your procedure requires sedation, a driver (age 18 or over) must accompany you to your appointment.
 The person who is driving you home must remain at the facility while your procedure is being performed so that they are available in the unlikely event of an emergency.
 You may not go home in a taxi, rideshare (Uber/Lyft), or take public transportation.
 The sedation you will receive will prevent you from driving safely or working the day of your procedure.
-Following your procedure, do not drive, operate heavy machinery, or sign legal documents for 24 hours. - If you have any questions or concerns about the preparation, please contact Your Patient Advisor by calling 800.349.0285 or emailing support@yourpatientadvisor.com.
+Following your procedure, do not drive, operate heavy machinery, or sign legal documents for 24 hours.

+If you have any questions or concerns about the preparation, please contact Your Patient Advisor by calling 800.349.0285 or emailing support@yourpatientadvisor.com.